smcmahon/Products.PloneFormGen/README.rst

 Thomas Buchberger provided the initial CAPTCHA field implementation.

-David Glick effectively has been co-maintainer for versions since 1.2.5.
-Thanks, David!
+Maurits van Rees has been a co-maintainer for the 1.7.x and 1.8.x series.
+David Glick was co-maintainer for versions 1.2.5 through 1.7.x.
+Thanks, Maurits and David!

 Nenad Mancevic (Manca) added the widget toolbox and dramatically enhanced the quick edit mode for his Google Summer of Code 2010 project.
 Thanks to